moserzoe/UThPb-ZirChron/README.md

 ## Contributing

 We welcome contributions to improve and expand the UThPb-ZirChron toolkit.
-Whether you're reporting bugs, suggesting enhancements, or contributing code, your input is valuable to the scientific community.
+Whether you are reporting bugs, suggesting enhancements, or contributing code, your input is valuable.
+Please do not hesitate to reach out.

-### How to Contribute

-1. **Reporting Issues**: If you encounter bugs or have suggestions for improvements, please open an issue on the GitHub repository with a detailed description.

-2. **Feature Requests**: For new features or major changes, please open an issue first to discuss the proposed changes.

-3. **Code Contributions**:
-   - Fork the repository
-   - Create a feature branch
-   - Make your changes with appropriate documentation
-   - Submit a pull request with a clear description of your changes

-4. **Documentation**: Improvements to documentation, examples, or tutorials are always appreciated.

-### Support

-For technical support or questions about the methodology, please contact the authors via email.
-We aim to respond to inquiries in a timely manner.

 ## Citation

 If you use this code in your research, please cite:

-[Add your publication details here when available]
+[Will be added after submission]

 ## Contact

 **Author**: Zoe Moser
 **Institution**: ETH Zurich
 **Email**: moserz@erdw.ethz.ch

+## References
+Guillong, M., Sliwinski, J. T., Schmitt, A., Forni, F., & Bachmann, O. (2016).
+U‐Th zircon dating by laser ablation single collector inductively coupled plasma‐mass spectrometry (LA‐ICP‐MS).
+Geostandards and Geoanalytical Research, 40(3), 377-387.
+Keller, C. B., Schoene, B., & Samperton, K. M. (2018).
+A stochastic sampling approach to zircon eruption age interpretation.
+Geochemical Perspectives Letters (Online), 8(LLNL-JRNL-738859).

 ## Acknowledgments